-- > Creating active laneways to the north of Centre Road, and a public forecourt between Bent Street and Vickery Street. - > Providing pedestrian linkages to the Rotunda, future Godfrey Street park and to future pedestrian connection over railway line.
+- > Creating active laneways to the north of Centre Road, and a public forecourt between Bent Street and Vickery Street. - Providing pedestrian linkages to the Rotunda, future Godfrey Street park and to future pedestrian connection over railway line. - Ensuring adequate sunlight provision and minimising overshadowing of future plaza space.